 Travis Norton

-Travis Norton is a retired 25 year law enforcement professional and a qualified expert in police practices and use of force.
-He served as a police lieutenant and SWAT Commander and has extensive experience evaluating officer decision making under rapidly evolving and high risk conditions.
-His work focuses on assessing reasonableness based on training standards, operational context, and the information reasonably available to officers at the time, rather than hindsight driven or outcome determinative analysis.
+Travis Norton is a retired law enforcement professional with 25 years of service and a qualified expert in police practices and use of force.
+He served as a police lieutenant and SWAT commander and has extensive experience evaluating officer decision making under rapidly evolving and high risk conditions.

 Travis holds a doctorate in Policy, Planning, and Development from the University of Southern California and a master’s degree in Emergency Services Administration from California State University Long Beach.